Devjosef/vibe-guard/CONTRIBUTING.md

 1. Create a new file in `src/rules/` (e.g., `my-new-rule.ts`)
 2. Extend the `BaseRule` class:

+**Important**: Follow the optimized pattern approach - avoid redundant or overlapping patterns.
+Use specific, targeted patterns rather than broad ones that require filtering.

 ```typescript
 import { BaseRule, FileContent, SecurityIssue } from '../types';